 Alternate Job Titles: Letter of Credit Officer, Letters of Credit Officer

-The annual salary for someone with the job title Letter of Credit Officer may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Letter of Credit Officer make?
+The median annual Letter of Credit Officer salary is $53,974, as of June 24, 2016, with a range usually between $42,385-$63,889, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Letter of Credit Officer in the United States.

 This chart describes the expected percentage of people who perform the job of Letter of Credit Officer in the United States that make less than that annual salary.
 For example the median expected annual pay for a typical Letter of Credit Officer in the United States is $53,974, so 50% of the people who perform the job of Letter of Credit Officer in the United States are expected to make less than $53,974.

 This chart describes the expected percentage of people who perform the job of Letter of Credit Officer that make less than that salary.
 For example 50% of the people who perform the job of Letter of Credit Officer are expected to make less than the median.

 Source: HR Reported data as of July 2016